Vizzuality/vizzuality/content/projects/techno-bioblitz.md

 ---
-title:       Techno Bioblitz.
+title:       Techno Bioblitz
 short_title: Techno Bioblitz
-description: A toolkit for a Bioblitz with a twist.
+summary:     A toolkit for a bioblitz with a twist
-summary:     ''
+description: 'We developed tools for citizens to collect data about biodiversity as part of a Bioblitz in 2010'
 link:        http://bioblitz.tdwg.org
 link_short:  bioblitz.tdwg.org
 client:      TDWG